 - Gratefully supported by a NSF GRFP fellowship and a Berkeley fellowship.

-- Pursuing triple major in Computer Science , Statistics, and Mathematics .
+- Double major in Computer Science (honors) and Applied Mathematics (honors).

 - Dean's List from Fall 2015 - present

-- Relevant Courses: Machine Learning, Convex Optimization, Artificial Intelligence, Algorithms, Computer Architecture, Randomized Algorithms, Data Structures .
+- Relevant Courses: Machine Learning, Convex Optimization, Artificial Intelligence, Theoretical Statistics, Algorithms, Computer Architecture, Randomized Algorithms, Data Structures .
 Full list here

 - Divide-and-Conquer Reinforcement Learning